 You can use any kind of thread.
 I use matching cotton sewing machine thread .
 You can use a strand of embroidery thread as well.

-Colour of the thread – You will have to decide on the colour of the thread yourself depending on the effect you want.
+Color of the thread – You will have to decide on the color of the thread yourself depending on the effect you want.
 If the sequins is a different color from the background fabric on which you are working you will have to use either a thread matching the sequins or a thread matching the fabric.
 I would use the thread matching the sequins.
 Or you can alternatively use invisible thread.

 Before sewing it is always a good idea to apply a thin fusible interfacing to the back of the design area in your fabric.
 This way no fear of the sequins weighing down the fabric or the holes made to attach the sequins becoming bigger after sometime due to the weight.